-- To begin copying the practice presentation, click the following button:
+- To begin copying the practice presentation in a new browser window,

-The file begins to open in a web browser.
+The file begins to open in a new window of the web browser.
 Before the presentation will open and can be edited, we need to make a copy of it.

 A copy of the file is now open and, by default, is saved in your Google Drive.
 The filename now has the words "Copy of" at the beginning.

 We'll use the Insert menu to create a 2x6 table.

 - To move to the slide titled "Show Data with Tables," in the Slide panel,